pratham-agg54/CodeVerse/README.md

 ### Backend

 The backend is built with Node.js and Express and uses Socket.io for real-time communication.
+MongoDB is used for storing code associated with room IDs.

 ### Utilities